Domferr/Software-Engineering-Project-3/README.md

 Alex Ng 17409754

 TASK 5
+We added the method CreateByMutating in the SolutionFactory class.
+This method creates a solution by mutating a given solution passed as argument.
+We decided to use the Strategy design pattern for the implementation of the SimulatedAnnealing and Genetic algorithms.
+Each algorithm represents a strategy for the generation of a solution.
+The interface SolutionGeneratorStrategy
+(which has the generate method) is implemented by the SimulatedAnnealing class.
+Its generate method performs the SimulatedAnnealing algorithm.
+The class GeneticAlgorithm implements the same interface but its generate method performs the Genetic algorithm.
+The two classes are stateless.
+With this approach, the algorithm is not implemented directly but it's decided during runtime.
-We added a class called SimulatedAnnealing which performs the Simulated Annealing algorithm on the solutions.
-We assign the starting temperature, the cooling rate and the minimum temperature as constants.
-Then it enters a loop which runs until it is cooled to the specified minimum temperature.
-CreateByMutating creates small changes to the current solution and returns a new solution.
-This is a method in the SolutionFactory.
+For the Simulated Annealing algorithm the cooling rate and the minimum temperature as constants.
+We calculate the maximum energy delta in 100 random solution.
+The temperature is higher or lower than this value, based on a constant.
+For each iteration we create a new solution by mutating the solution of the previous iteration.
 If this new solution has a lower energy than the previous solution we accept the changes.
 If it is worse we accept the changes according to the Boltzman Distribution probability which is defined by Math.exp(-deltaEnergy/temperature).
 Thus we generate a random number between 0 and 1 to see whether or not it is bigger and less than this value and accept or decline the worse energy according to this.
-The temperature is decreased according to the cooling rate given by startingTemperature * (Math.pow(1-COOLING_RATE, Math.log(n))).
+The temperature is decreased exponentially: the higher the temperature is, the more it is decreased.
+The temperature at time n is equal to startingTemperature * (Math.pow(1-COOLING_RATE, Math.log(n))).
 The best solution is returned at the end of the method.
 The unit tests check whether the energy of a simulated annealing solution is lower than a randomly generated solution.
 As an extra feature we implemented the genetic algorithm, to find the best fitness of the solution.

 TASK 4
 We added a gpa field to the student which acts as a soft constraint for the evaluation of the energy and fitness functions.
 It is